andrewh1994/open-weather-react-app/README.md

-To run this proect, run:
+To run this project, run:

 ### `npm start`